Code-Institute-Submissions/ms1-go2snow/README.md

 ### Icons
 - Font Awesome was the go-to for icons used and they can be seen across all pages such as the navbar-brand, list items, the call-to-action, offers cards and social links.

+---

 ## Features

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.
+#### Navbar
+- By creating a fixed-top navbar, I wanted the user to be able to easily navigate through the website whichever page they are on.
+- On a mobile or tablet, the navbar is then collapsed to show the toggler or hamburger icon which expands when clicked to display the other pages.
+- The user can click on the logo or navbar brand to take the user back to the home-page.

+#### Home
+- Contains an animated hero-image of a snowboard mid-air and encourages the user to imagine themselves in that Setting.
+- Upon entering the site, the user is drawn to a text box over the hero image presenting the company's slogan and opportunity to view the current offers.
+- Includes the company's background and ethos, contact information and an alert bar to invite the user to sign up to the company's e-deals/newsletter.

+#### Offers & Deals
+- Contains 6 cards of the company's latest ski package deals, each with enquire buttons.
+- Further below the cards are a couple of testimonials by past clients aimed to reinforce trust in the company and create a positive look.

+#### Resorts
+- This page consists of three areas with key information on each of the top-selling resorts the company sells

+#### Footer
+- The footer provides a small chunk about who the company is and where they are based, with relevant useful links and contact details available on each page.

 ### Existing Features
 - Feature 1 - allows users X to achieve Y, by having them fill out Z